oTree-org/oTree/README.md

 ## Players vs. participants

-The terms "player" and "participant" mean similar things but are slightly different.
+In oTree, the terms "player" and "participant" have distinct meanings.

 A participant is a person who takes part in a session.
 The participant object contains properties such as the participant's name, how much they made in the session, and what their progress is in the session.